Geometric frustration in polygons of polariton condensates creating vortices of varying topological charge: Introduction

-In this article, we \pgl{} realise crossbreeds of the \pgl{discrete} vortex solitons and giant vortices in a new system: a \pgl{ graph} of polariton condensates.
-We \pgl{demonstrate} remarkable control over the \pgl{properties } of these vortices \pgl{including the winding, density and velocity profiles}.
-Polaritons are solid-state quasi-particles -- the result of hybridisation of excitons and photons in a semiconductor microcavity.
-At low enough densities, they behave as bosons and undergo \pgl{non-equilibrium} Bose-Einstein condensation \cite{Kasprzak}. \pgl{Due to their finite lifetimes a constant source of external pumping is required to continuously repopulate them in order to reach steady state}. \pgl{Polariton condensates and related phenomena are currently the subject of intense investigations, for reviews see Refs.\cite{revKeelingBerloff, revCarusotto}, including spontaneous and imprinted quantised vortices and their dynamics \cite{kgl_natphys, kgl_science, vina_natphys, vina_prl}}.
-Recently lattices of polariton condensates\pgl{ were} realised experimentally revealing periodic oscillations \cite{tosi12}, whispering gallery modes \cite{Dreismann}, transition from lattice condensates to trapped condensates \cite{cristofolini, aski_prb2013}, and non-trivial phase coupling \cite{tosi13, ohadi14}. \pgl{} Unlike DVSs in \pgl{purely} optical systems or photonic crystals, where the phase winding comes from the laser\pgl{, in polariton graphs} giant vortices \pgl{ can form under non-resonant pumping.} In this respect, they are closer to \pgl{} vortices in atomic condensates, but \pgl{as we demonstrate, they} do not require any external rotation, and even multiply-charged vortices are fully stabilized by the polariton outflow from the pumping sites.
-Also, unlike \pgl{} vortices in ultra cold atomic BECs, polariton giant vortices generate spiral velocity profiles towards the vortex centre, and as such \pgl{they} are better candidates to study ``Analogue gravity" \cite{visser98}. \pgl{Here, we consider polariton graphs, where each node occupies the vertex of a regular polygon.
-Figure \ref{Fig1_schematic} shows a schematic of the expected density profile of an heptagon of polariton condensates.
-The coupling between the condensates is such that in the centre of the polygon a giant vortex is formed.} \nb{}
+In this article, we realise frustrated polygons of polariton condensates as a platform to create and study circulating currents leading to vortices of varying topological charge.
+Polaritons are solid-state quasiparticles that result from the hybridisation of strongly coupled excitons and photons in semiconductor microcavities.
+At low densities, they behave as short-lived bosons (several picoseconds lifetime) that can undergo a power-driven phase transition into a non-equilibrium condensate~\cite{Kasprzak} remaining indefinitely stable under continuous non-resonant excitation.
+Polariton condensates and related phenomena have been the subject of intense investigation for some time~\cite{revKeelingBerloff, revCarusotto}, including skyrmions~\cite{Cilibrizzi_PRB2015} and quantised vortices and their dynamics~\cite{kgl_natphys, vina_natphys, vina_prl, anton_2012, Dall_PRL2014, Sigurdsson_PRB2014, Gao_PRL_2018, Yulin_PRB_2020, Ma_NatComm_2020, Barkhausen_OL_2020}.
+Unlike DVSs in purely optical systems or photonic crystals, where the phase winding comes from the laser, in polariton graphs, vortices form spontaneously during condensation.
+In this respect, they are closer to vortices in atomic condensates, but as we demonstrate, they do not require any external stirring, and even multiply charged vortices are fully stabilised in the non-equilibrium polariton system.
+Also, unlike vortices in ultra-cold atomic BECs, polariton giant vortices generate spiral velocity profiles towards the vortex centre~\cite{Xuekai_PRL2018}.
+Here, we consider ballistically expanding condensates at the vertices of a regular polygon.
+Figure~\ref{Fig1}(a) shows a schematic of the microcavity system with a pentagon non-resonant pumping geometry (red cones).
+The term ``ballistically expanding'' means that the condensates are not confined in a potential minimum but are instead gain-localised due to the tightly focused ($\sim$2 $\upmu$m full-width-half-maximum) optical excitation beams feeding particles into the condensates.
+The advantage of such non-Hermitian localisation is the coherent polariton outflow from each pump spot, causing strong interference with neighbouring condensates~\cite{tpfer2019polariton}.